ArturoSbr/understanding-vadr/README.md

 I picked this video because Battlefield 2042 was a highly-anticipated yet poorly-received game.
 As stated in [Kotaku](https://kotaku.com/on-steam-farming-simulator-22-has-more-active-players-1848128969):
 > One of the biggest games of the year on one of the most popular digital stores in the world on one of the biggest gaming platforms in the world [...] isn't able to keep up with Farming Simulator 22.

 As of May 2022, the video has 23 million views and around 100K comments.
-Due to the game's populatiry and poor reception by the general public, the comment section is large and overwhelmingly negative, making it a good case study for this project.
+Due to the game's popularity and poor reception by the general public, the comment section is large and overwhelmingly negative, making it a good case study for this project.